kcfrizz/kcfrizz/README.md

 Digital Director with 12+ years of experience in journalism 🗞️

-University of Washington's Master of Science in Information Management (MSIM) Program 🎓
+Recent Data Analyst Grad from the University of Washington 🎓

-I translate complex data into stories people can act on
+Working to bridge the gap between complex data and storytelling

 ---